jstrunk001/RSForInvt/Readme.md

 #Manual way to install this package:

-Download this git repository to a local zip file, rename "RSForInvt-master.zip" -> "RSForInvt.zip", and then use the R remotes::install_local to install from .zip package file.
+Download this git repository to a local zip file, then rename the downloaded zip archive from "RSForInvt-master.zip" -> "RSForInvt.zip", and then use the R remotes::install_local to install from .zip package file.

 ```r
 install.packages("remotes)